aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-3-release-notes/_index.md

 - Implemented rendering of radial gradients with SkiaSharp native shader for .NET Standard.
 - Added support of InvertIfNegative property for bar chart rendering.
 - Implemented saving progress notifications for MOBI and AZW3 formats.
-- Added an abbility to specify whether to adjust sentence and word spacing automatically upon document import.
+- Added an ability to specify whether to adjust sentence and word spacing automatically upon document import.

 ## Full List of Issues Covering all Changes in this Release